 Pat Miller (1948 - 2013)

-A native of Mexico, Maine, the one-time four-sport athlete was a National Junior Cross-Country champion in 1965.
-As a student at Fort Lewis College Durango, Colorado, Pat was named “All-American in Nordic Combined” in 1970 and in 2001 was inducted into the school’s Athletic Hall of Fame.
+A native of the small town of Mexico, Maine, this four-sport athlete was a National Junior Cross-Country champion in 1965.
+As a student at Fort Lewis College in Durango, Colorado, Pat was named “All-American in Nordic Combined” in 1970.
+In 2001 he was inducted into the school’s Athletic Hall of Fame.
 He was a member of the US National Nordic Combined Team from 1968 to 1974.

 Pat’s coaching prowess earned him Rocky Mountain Intercollegiate and University of Utah “Coach of the Year” honors.
 In addition to these awards, he was inducted in the State of Maine’s Ski Hall of Fame in October 2008.